MiroslavVitkov/rat/README.md

 ---
 This app has neither been designed nor inspected by a cryptographer.
 It's a hobby project aimed as portable command line chat.
-It makes strides for confidentiality and privacy but those are marely educational.
+It makes strides for confidentiality and privacy but those are merely educational.

 How to use